Arya-asp/CS1203_Data_Structures/README.md

 # CS1203- Data Structures

-Welcome, This repository containns code submittions for CS-1203 offered in Monsoon 2022 by Prof Debayan Gupta
+Welcome, This repository contains code submittions for CS-1203 offered in Monsoon 2022 by Prof Debayan Gupta

 The files are serialized as per the submission requirements